mikeumus/opentelemetry-swift/Sources/Exporters/DatadogExporter/README.md

 The Datadog exporter provides a SpanExporter that must be added to an active SpanProcessor:

- Initialize the DatadogExporter with the settings you want for reporting:
+ Initialize the DatadogExporter-mikeumus with the settings you want for reporting:

 ```swift
 let exporterConfiguration = ExporterConfiguration(